StackVista/stackstate-docs/use/concepts/layers_domains_environments.md

 ## Layers

 Layers are one of the ways to logically group components.
-Layers are represented as rows ordered from top to bottom in StackState Views.
+Rows represent layers, ordered from top to bottom in StackState Views.
 The order of layers can be configured in the **Settings** page under the **Layers** section by providing numeric values in the `Order` column.
 Should two layers have the same numeric value, then the alphabetic order of the layer names determines which layer has the higher position.

 ![Layers Settings](../../.gitbook/assets/layers.png)